Mom admits embezzling $400,000 from 9-year-old son's medical trust

 Kasie Pruden-Rivera was named conservator of his estate, which meant she was supposed to manage Haiden’s finances by spending his money only in ways that directly benefited Haiden.

-But rather than deposit the money into the restricted account, Pruden-Rivera spent the money as if it were her own, said Ken O’Deen, an attorney who was named Haiden’s financial conservator after his mother was removed.
+But rather than deposit the money into the restricted account, Pruden-Rivera spent the money as if it were her own, said Ken O’Deen, an attorney who was named Haiden’s financial conservator after Kasie Rivera was removed.

+Related: Police: Eaton County mom embezzled $400K from her 9-year-old son's medical trust

-Pruden-Rivera and Rivera's divorce was recently finalized, with Rivera granted custody of Haiden and the couple's other son.
+A divorce between Kasie Pruden-Rivera and Higinio Rivera was recently finalized, and Higinio was granted custody of Haiden and the couple's other son.

-Child protective services workers had previously placed the children into Rivera's care on a temporary basis after finding animal feces, rotting food, garbage and dirty diapers throughout Pruden-Rivera's residence, according to court records.
+Child protective services workers had previously placed the children into Higinio's care on a temporary basis after finding animal feces, rotting food, garbage and dirty diapers throughout Kasie Pruden-Rivera's residence, according to court records.